HomeKit-Compatible Setup

 4. Access Web UI

-The built-in web interface at http://<device-ip>:8080 provides:
+The built-in web UI is reachable at http://Serin-XXXX.local or http://<device-ip>.
+It provides:

 5. OTA Updates